 CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Sunday there are 266 more confirmed coronavirus cases reported in the city, which brings the total cumulative to 11,529 confirmed cases citywide.

 Due to an issue with the Ohio Disease Reporting System, we were unable to report the Nov.
 27 numbers, which were 185 cases.
 For Nov.
 28, we reported an additional 259 cases.
 The total number of cases for Nov.
 27, 28, and 29 is 710.

-Health officials said the new confirmed cases ages of those affected range from under 20 yrs old to their 80s.
-There are 12 new probable cases.
+Health officials said the new confirmed cases include males and females whose ages range from under 1 year old to their 90s.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.